 Pretoria Gauteng, South Africa Travel Guide

 Gautrain: A fast, efficient, and safe rapid rail system.
-It connects Pretoria's Hatfield, Pretoria Station, and Centurion areas with Johannesburg and O.R.
+It joins Pretoria's Hatfield, Pretoria Station, and Centurion areas with Johannesburg and O.R.
 Tambo International Airport.
 This cashless system uses a Gold Card for payments.

 Tshwane Bus Services (TBS): This conventional municipal bus service covers a wider range of routes within Pretoria and surrounding townships.
 However, it can be less reliable and slower than the Gautrain or A Re Yeng.